 Visit the Blue Mountains By Train: 2 Easy Itineraries

-Visiting the Blue Mountains by train on a day trip is a great way to save some money and have more control over what you see and do while you are there.
-It’s relatively easy and armed with our detailed advice; you have everything you need for a fantastic day trip from Sydney.
+Visiting the Blue Mountains by train on a day trip is a great way to save money and have more control over your itinerary.
+It’s easy and with our advice, you have everything you need for a fantastic day trip out of Sydney.

 This page contains affiliate links.
 Our full disclosure policy is here.